judoole/monitorino/README.md

 That's it.
 You're good to go.

-Test example by git cloning/forking and run [start-example-webapp.sh](https://github.com/judoole/monitorino/blob/master/start-example-webapp.sh).
+Test example by git cloning/forking and run mvn install and [start-example-webapp.sh](https://github.com/judoole/monitorino/blob/master/start-example-webapp.sh).
 Results for html and junit should be accessable from [http://localhost:8090/spring/monitor](http://localhost:8090/spring/monitor)

 ## Jenkins